Former Cleveland Heights Mayor Alan Rapoport:

 • The existential threat from China as it engages in hostile activities

-• The revived threat of nuclear war because of the badly flawed Iran Deal
+• The threat of nuclear war because of a badly flawed Iran Deal

 ENERGY POLICY